Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 Dispute Resolution in Cyprus

 Cyprus is primarily a common law jurisdiction with a justice system which is based on the adversarial model.
-The courts are bound by the doctrine of precedent according to which the superior courts’ decisions are binding on subordinate courts.
-Whilst not necessarily binding, it is not uncommon for judgments of superior UK courts to be cited in domestic court proceedings with persuasive force and be followed by local courts.
-In turn this offers the parties to a commercial action the advantages of consistency, predictability and efficiency.
+This is a legacy from its period as a British colony.
+Where there is no applicable Cypriot legislation, English common law and equity are applicable, and English authorities have persuasive force.
+The courts are bound by the doctrine of precedent according to which where the common law has been interpreted by the Supreme Court of Cyprus in a particular way, the subordinate courts will be bound by that interpretation.
+This offers the parties to a commercial action the advantages of consistency, predictability and efficiency.

-In general, the applicable laws for commercial disputes are a combination of EU Law, principles of common law and equity and domestic law including the Contract Law, the Civil Wrongs Law and the Companies Law.
+In general, the applicable laws for commercial disputes are EU Law, principles of common law and equity and domestic law including the Contract Law, the Civil Wrongs Law and the Companies Law.
+Courts in Cyprus may grant pre-action discovery orders, such as Norwich Pharmacal orders, to assist a party in bringing an action.

 - The issue to be addressed is a serious one.